Dagechan/disable_gpe6F/README.md

 # disable_gpe6F
 When using Linux distros, my laptop always has acpi issues and it causes high cpu usage.
-This script is for fixing the cpu usage issues.
+These scripts are for fixing the cpu usage issues.

 ## How to use
 Put disable_gpe6F.sh in `/usr/local/bin/` and allow to execute it with